FARM & FOOD SYSTEM

 From May to October, AMI fully sponsors a cohort of passionate individuals to learn, live and study together on the Allegheny Farm in Highland County, VA.

-Fellows gain a full-season of hands-on, diversified experience in agricultural methods that enhance the health of our ecosystem.
-This includes fruit and vegetable production, poultry care, rotational grazing, mushroom cultivation, beekeeping, agroforestry, ecological farm design, food preservation, and whole food cooking.
+Fellows gain a full season of hands-on, diversified experience in agricultural methods that enhance the health of our ecosystem.
+This primarily includes intensive vegetable production, food preservation, and whole food cooking.
+In addition, Fellows learn poultry care, rotational grazing, mushroom cultivation, beekeeping, fruit cultivation, agroforestry, and ecological farm design.
 Fellows are directly involved with outreach, education, and sales, and may work to teach in a school garden, sell at a Farmers Market, and supply Community Supported Agriculture share.

 Daily experiential learning is augmented by in-depth workshops and field trips led by passionate, experienced staff and topical experts.
 Through these activities, Fellows deepen farming skills and explore critical food system issues, examining the intersections of food policy, climate change, racism, and socioeconomic justice.

 Farm Fellows spend approximately 40-50 hours per week learning, studying, and working on the farm in a typical week, with occasional evening and weekend commitments for chores and AMI events.
-Fellows are granted 3 personal days and holidays.
+Fellows are granted 3 personal days, 3 wellness days, and 3 holidays.
 AMI provides accident insurance coverage.
+While the Farm and Food Study is tuition-free, AMI offers a scholarship intended to offset personal expenses for those with demonstrated financial need.

 The Farm and Food Fellowship is an 18-month program, and AMI expects all successful Farm Fellows to commit to the following year of Community Action.
-Farm Fellows receive a $1,000 stipend upon signature and commitment to the Community Action Year contract.
-At AMI's discretion, Fellows may be asked to repay the costs of the Farm and Food Study Fellowship if they voluntarily leave the program early or fail to commit to or complete the Community Action Year.
+Successful Farm Fellows receive a $1,400 stipend. $1,000 is paid upon successful competition and commitment to the Community Action Year contract and $400 is paid with the first Community Action Year paycheck.
+At AMI's discretion, Fellows may be asked to repay the costs of the Farm and Food Study Fellowship if they voluntarily leave the program, are asked to leave the program early, do not meet measures for success, or fail to commit to or complete the Community Action Year.

 Fellows will learn how to feed themselves and their communities using methods that enhance the health of our ecosystem.
 Fellows will gain hands-on, diversified, farm experience and formal instruction in fruit and vegetable production, poultry care, rotational grazing, mushroom cultivation, beekeeping, agroforestry, ecological farm design, food preservation, and whole food cooking.